 The actual article can be read on Academia.edu and is more detailed, and shows some awareness of the problems with the spelling, but still fails to mention that il-la-lah would never mean 'to/for Allah', and seems to be very dismissive of the problems of 'spelling variation'.
 It should be noted that the other interpretation in šāʔa (a)llāhu roughly "God willing", seems highly unlikely.
 It would not just need one extra missing line, but another two more word breaks, and no less than three extra lines.
 Simply put, it looks nothing like the ring:

 (source starts from the first letter of the 5th line).

 I really wish to give the researchers the benefit of the doubt, and assume they are not purposely distorting the facts, but it is a real shame that such a news story gets quite widespread media attention while the researchers clearly have not even bothered to convene with an expert on the Kufic script to co-publish their findings with.

-With any reading of Arabic being utterly unconvincing, we are simply left with jumble vertical lines on a horizontal line which vaguely resembles Arabic.
-Implying any cultural contact between the Vikings and muslims in the 9th century on this item is very misleading.
+With any reading of Arabic being utterly unconvincing, we are simply left with a jumble of vertical lines on a horizontal line which vaguely resembles Arabic.
+Implying any cultural contact between the Vikings and Muslims in the 9th century on this item is very misleading.